-- 51. HCBS Settings and Community Integration.
+- 50. HCBS Settings and Community Integration.
 Services shall be provided in a setting that has a home-like character by providing full access to typical facilities in a home such as a kitchen with cooking facilities, small dining areas, and visitors at times convenient for the participant.
 The settings/services support community integration, including facilitation of employment and easy access to resources and activities in the community.
 HCBS LTSS are not provided in institution-like settings except when such settings are employed to furnish short term respite to participants.
-The state, either directly or through its MCO contracts, must ensure that: (1) all participants receive appropriate services in the least restrictive and most integrated home and community-based setting, in accordance with CMS community-based setting requirements outlined in the regulatory text at 42 CFR 441.530; and, (2) all participants' engagement and community integration is supported and facilitated to the fullest extent desired by each participant and reflected in the member's service plan.
-The state must ensure that all HCBS settings comply with any revisions to Medicaid regulations. - 52.
+The state, either directly or through its MCO contracts, must ensure that:(1) all participants receive appropriate services in the least restrictive and most integrated home and community-based setting, in accordance with CMS community-based setting requirements outlined in the proposed regulatory text at 42 CFR 441.530; and (2) all participants' engagement and community integration is supported and facilitated to the fullest extent desired by each participant and reflected in the member's service plan.
+The state must ensure that all HCBS settings comply with any revisions to Medicaid regulations. - 51.
 HCBS Authority.
 The 1915(c) waivers of KS-0224, KS-0476, KS-0304, KS-4165, KS-4164, KS-0320 and KS-0303 will continue to be the authority under which HCBS operates until such time the State Medicaid Agency requests and receives approval of an 1115 amendment to incorporate the 1915(c) services into the section 1115 demonstration.
 The state should follow the section 1915(c) amendment process to make alterations to its HCBS waivers.
-The state must notify CMS demonstration staff in writing of any proposed amendments to the section 1915(c) waivers concurrently with the submission of the section 1915(c) amendment. - 53.
+The state must notify CMS demonstration staff in writing of any proposed amendments to the section 1915(c) waivers concurrently with the submission of the section 1915(c) amendment. - 52.
 ID/DD Pilot Project.
-During demonstration year 1 and until the transition of, 1915(c) ID/DD waiver (KS-0224) to managed care effective February 1, 2014, the state will operate a pilot project for individuals in the section 1915(c) ID/DD waiver (KS-0224).
+During demonstration year 1, the state will operate a pilot project for individuals in the section 1915(c) ID/DD waiver (KS-0224).
 This pilot project is completely voluntary for beneficiaries and their providers.
 Both the beneficiary and at least one of the beneficiary's providers must elect to participate in this pilot project in order for participation to occur.
 In accordance with STC 21(b), HCBS services for individuals participating in this pilot project are paid on a FFS basis, and are carved out of managed care.
 This pilot project will help providers and beneficiaries become more familiar with the MCOs, and will help the MCOs to become more familiar with the needs of individuals served through the ID/DD waiver.
-This will occur through enhanced communication and care coordination between the beneficiary, the ID/DD providers, and the MCOs.
-Participating beneficiaries will also receive some value added services from the MCOs that do not meet the waiver definition of HCBS services (see Attachment L).
+This will occur through enhanced communication and care coordination between the beneficiary, the ID/DD providers, and the MCOs that do not meet the waiver definition of HCBS services (see Attachment L).
 Attachment L provides a more detailed overview of this pilot project.
 Changes to Attachment L must be submitted to CMS for review and approval prior to implementation, but are not subject to the amendment process outlined in STC 7.
-The state will report on the ID/DD Pilot Project during the monitoring calls in STC 76, and in the quarterly and annual reports in STCs 77 and 78.
+The state will report on the ID/DD Pilot Project during the monitoring calls in STC 78, and in the quarterly and annual reports in STCs 79 and 80.
 The state must also include an evaluation of the DD Pilot Project in the demonstration evaluation design required per STC 103.
-Attachment L will sunset upon the transition of 1915(c) ID/DD waiver (KS-0224) to managed care effective February 1, 2014.